Monsters-RPG-game/Head/README.md

 ### 2.3 Important info

-Keep in mind that each service requires prodConfig.json and devConfig.json in `config` folder.
+Keep in mind that each service requires testConfig.json, prodConfig.json and devConfig.json in `config` folder.
 You can find required variables in `exampleConfig.json`.
-Automating this process will be added in the future
+Automating this process will be added in the future.
+You can always use init.sh file to initialize all configs